Figurative Language Devices In Macbeth

 Q: How does the use of figurative language differ between Macbeth and Lady Macbeth?

 A: While both employ figurative language extensively, their styles reflect their personalities.
 Macbeth uses metaphors and imagery reflecting his internal conflict and gradual descent into madness.
-Lady Macbeth's language is more direct and forceful, reflecting her ambition and ruthlessness.
+That's why lady Macbeth's language is more direct and forceful, reflecting her ambition and ruthlessness.
 Over the course of the play, their use of figurative language shifts to reflect their changing psychological states.

 Q: Can you provide an example of how symbolism is used in Macbeth?

 A: The recurring image of blood symbolizes guilt, violence, and the consequences of Macbeth’s actions.
-It’s not just literal blood; it represents the stain on his conscience and the inescapable consequences of his ambition.
+It’s not just literal blood; it represents the stain on his conscience and the inescapable consequences of his ambition Worth keeping that in mind..

 XII.
 Conclusion: A Legacy of Poetic Power